-What To Say When Your Family Asks, ‘So, Are You Seeing Anyone?’
+What To Say When Your Family Asks If You're Dating Anyone

 Ah, the holidays.
 It's the time of year where you get to reconnect with your loved ones, sleep in your childhood bed and be reminded that everyone else has found someone on this godforsaken planet and you're still insufferably alone.

 If your family is anything like any family, you might be able to expect being bombarded with questions, accusations and ultimate disappointment in your inability to find love.

 If this is the case, it's helpful to prepare your responses in advance so you aren't left with the dangerous (albeit foolproof) reflex of guzzling the wine in your hand to avoid screaming.

 So here is exactly what to say when your family asks, "Are you seeing anyone?"

 You can't go wrong with the "Eat, Pray, Love" route.